 There are a number of other compensation studies available.
 Many are behind website paywalls.
 Here are some of the more well-known sources:

-A number of search firms have their own, private databases that they use in recommending compensation to clients.
+A number of search firms have private databases that they use to recommend compensation to clients.
 These reports are for North American businesses.
 There are separate data sets for businesses located in Europe, such as Nurole.

 What are you getting for the compensation?
 To get the best results, the two need to be tied together.
-The board is a business expense made by the owners to enhance their investment, just as with all other business functions.
-It needs to be evaluated and be held accountable to get the best results.
-Regardless of what you pay, make sure you are getting full value for what you spend.
+The board is a business expense made by the owners to enhance their investment, like other business functions.
+It needs to be evaluated and held accountable to get the best results.
+Regardless of what you pay, make sure you are getting the full value for what you spend.

 Bruce Werner is the Managing Director of Kona Advisors LLC, which provides advisory services to owners and investors of private and family-owned companies.
 With exceptional experience in finance, strategy, M&A, governance, and succession planning, Kona Advisors creates practical solutions to the most challenging corporate problems.
 Mr. Werner is an experienced Corporate Director, leading businesses through…